 More blog posts, slidedecks and videos from WordCamp Europe should be published in the coming days.
 We will therefore update this blog post regularly so that as many valuable resources and opinions as possible accumulate in this post.

-You still have an info, source or resource that we have not included?
-No problem: just post a comment and we'll add the corresponding content to the overview!
+You still have an info, source or resource that we haven't included?
+No problem: just post a comment and we will add the corresponding content to the overview!